geoserver/geoserver/doc/en/user/source/extensions/wps-longitudinal-profile/index.rst

 WPS longitudinal profile process
 ================================

-WPS longitudinal profile process provides ability to calculate altitude profile for linestring
+WPS longitudinal profile process provides the ability to calculate an altitude profile for the specified linestring.
+In addition, the process can:
 * Reproject result to different CRS
 * Adjust altitude profile based on additional layer